u6h6r/aria-call/README.md

 ### 5. Run app locally

-Simply by double click on index.html to launch app frontend in your local browser.
+Simply by double click on `index.html` to launch app frontend in your local browser.

-This setup routes incoming call audio to AriaCall.

 ## How AriaCall Works
 AriaCall orchestrates interactions between multiple services (Twilio, Deepgram, OpenAI) to handle voice calls in real time.